PabloMartinezAngerosa/Backtrader-Binance-Live/README.md

 3. **R Estimators:** Create R scripts in the `r_estimators` directory.
 Use the provided communication channel to send and receive data between Python and R. Ensure that the required R packages are installed.

-4. **Running a Strategy:** Execute your customized strategy using the `run_strategy.py` script.
-This script initializes the strategy, handles real-time data streaming, and interfaces with R estimators.

-## Examples

-Check out the `examples` directory for sample strategies and R estimator scripts.
-These examples demonstrate how to create, backtest, and execute trading strategies using the enhanced capabilities of Backtrader with Binance integration and R estimators.

-## Contributing

-Contributions to this project are welcome!
-Whether you want to enhance the Binance integration, improve R communication, add more examples, or suggest new features, please feel free to submit pull requests.

 ## License